arrow-kt/arrow/modules/docs/arrow-docs/docs/docs/patterns/glossary/README.md

 ### Typeclasses

-Typeclasses define a set of functions associated to one type.
+Typeclasses define a set of extension functions associated to one type.
 This behavior is checked by a test suite called the "laws" for that typeclass.

 You can use typeclasses as a DSL to add new free functionality to an existing type